wix-playground/stylable-components/_docs/NumberInput/NumberInput.md

 # NumberInput Component

 **NumberInput** is a form-element component that enables inputting values of the type number.
-The values can be confined to a specific range, and the "step" (or increment) between the values can be .
+The values can be confined to a specific range, and the "step" (or increment) between the values can be defined.

 ![NumberInput examples](./assets/numberInput.png)